paulvanderlaken/dpg-dataday-sql/part2/track1_detective/level2/det36.md

 #### Why this works

 This structure avoids repetitive storage of text-heavy audit labels and customer names.
 Instead, you’re storing **keys only** in the fact table and joining to reference dimensions when needed.
 This aligns with best practices in data warehousing and audit pipeline design.
+The timestamp allows for full traceability.

 #### Business answer